developer-zebra/developer-zebra-site/src/stagenow/4-1/stagingprofiles/index.md

 _Click image to enlarge; ESC to cancel_.
 <br>

-* [Config](../stagingprofiles/#configure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow barcodes, NFC tags, and/or an audio file.
+* [Config](../stagingprofiles/#configure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow barcodes or NFC tags.
 The setting information entered in the RD Config section is stored within RD barcodes.
 Note that the RD Config section only appears if Legacy Mode is turned on in the [Settings](../gettingstarted?Settings) screen.
 The amount of settings created in this section affect the number of barcodes and/or NFC tags that the system generates later.

-* [Deployment](../stagingprofiles/#deployment) - This information includes settings that do not reside in StageNow barcodes, NFC tags, or audio file, and is represented as a file on the StageNow deployment server and so requires network connection.
-Reading the barcode or NFC tag, or playing an audio file created in the Config section connects the client device to the server and points to this file for deployment.
+* [Deployment](../stagingprofiles/#deployment) - This information includes settings that do not reside in StageNow barcodes or NFC tags, and is represented as a file on the StageNow deployment server and so requires network connection.
+Reading the barcode or NFC tag created in the Config section connects the client device to the server and points to this file for deployment.
 Note that this section does NOT appear in the Connect Network, Manage Device Security, and Wipe a Device Wizards.

 * [Review](../stagingprofiles/#review) - The Review section presents all setting information entered in the Config and Deployment sections in a single page.
 The administrator can add comments, complete the Profile, or return to any setting to update it.

-* [Publish](../stagingprofiles/#publish) - The Publish section allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes, NFC tags, or Audio file) for the completed Profile, as well as test, publish, and stage the Profile.
+* [Publish](../stagingprofiles/#publish) - The Publish section allows the administrator to select the method of delivery (linear barcodes, PDF417 barcodes or NFC tags) for the completed Profile, as well as test, publish, and stage the Profile.

 ### Profile States
 As progress is made through the Wizard, the top right corner of the window reflects the state of the Profile: